sassoftware/viya4-iac-azure/docs/user/AzureHelpTopics.md

 az ad sp list --show-mine -o table
 ```

-If in case `$SP_PASSWD` value is lost or has expired, you can reset it with this command:
+If in case `$TF_VAR_client_secret` value is lost or has expired, you can reset it with this command:

 ```bash
 az ad sp credential reset --name http://$USER